 On June 10, 2015, the Corporation renewed its normal course issuer bid to repurchase for cancellation up to 4,500,765 common shares (representing 3.5% of the common shares issued and outstanding as at June 9, 2015) during the 12-month period from June 17, 2015 to June 16, 2016 (the "2015-2016 NCIB").

-The 2015-2016 NCIB was amended twice, on December 9, 2015 and on March 30, 2016, with the approval of the Toronto Stock Exchange (the "TSX") to increase the maximum number of common shares that could be repurchased thereunder up to 11,797,176 common shares (representing 10.0% of the public float (as such term is defined in the TSX rules)).

-At the expiry of the 2015-2016 NCIB on June 16, 2016, the Corporation had repurchased for cancellation a total of 9,561,911 common shares, at a weighted average price of \$85.75 per common share, for a total cash consideration of \$820.0 million.
+The 2015-2016 NCIB was amended twice, on December 9, 2015 and on March 30, 2016, with the approval of the TSX to increase the maximum number of common shares that could be repurchased thereunder up to 11,797,176 common shares (representing 10.0% of the public float (as such term is defined in the TSX rules)).
+The Corporation repurchased for cancellation a total of 9,561,911 common shares, at a weighted average price of \$85.75 per common share, for a total cash consideration of \$820.0 million.
+See "Description of Capital Structure - Normal Course Issuer Bid".

-On April 8, 2015, the Corporation issued additional floating rate senior unsecured notes due May 16, 2017 (the "Additional Series 1 Floating Rate Notes") by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation (the "2015 Offering").
+On April 8, 2015, the Corporation issued additional floating rate senior unsecured notes due May 16, 2017 (the "Additional Series 1 Floating Rate Notes") by way of private placement in Canada in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The Additional Series 1 Floating Rate Notes were issued at a discount of 0.336% of the principal amount thereof, for aggregate gross proceeds of \$124.58 million.
-The Additional Series 1 Floating Rate Notes constituted an increase to the \$150.0 million aggregate principal amount of Original Series 1 Floating Rate Notes (as hereinafter defined) due May 16, 2017 issued by the Corporation on May 16, 2014, and they bear interest at the same rate as the Original Series 1 Floating Rate Notes.
-The Corporation used the net proceeds of the 2015 Offering to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
-See "Description of Material Indebtedness - Senior Unsecured Notes".
+The Additional Series 1 Floating Rate Notes constituted an increase to the \$150.0 million aggregate principal amount of series 1 floating rate senior unsecured notes due May 16, 2017 issued by the Corporation on May 16, 2014 (together with the Additional Series 1 Floating Rate Notes, the "Series 1 Floating Rate Notes").
+The Corporation used the net proceeds of this offering to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
+See "Description of Material Indebtedness - Senior Unsecured Notes" and "Ratings".